-The Assistant Director for Intervention Programs reviews an alleged violation of University policy.
+The Assistant Director of Community Standards reviews an alleged violation of University policy.
 If the Assistant Director determines a policy violation may have occurred, a charge letter is sent to the student.

-If the student takes responsibility for violating a policy, the staff member will appropriately sanction the student using the guidelines in the Student Handbook.
-If a student denies responsibility, the staff member will give the student the opportunity to participate in a Community Standards Hearing.
+If the student takes responsibility for violating a policy, the Community Standards Representative will appropriately sanction the student using the guidelines in the Student Handbook.
+If a student denies responsibility, the student will have the opportunity to provide a written statement with any evidence within two business days.

 Community Standards decisions may be appealed to the Vice President for Student Academic Life.
-Appeals must be filed online within 72 hours of receiving the written notification of the decision.
+Appeals must be filed online within three business days of receiving the written notification of the decision.
 The Vice President will decide whether or not there is a basis for appeal and, if so, upon consideration of the appeal may change any determination.
 The decision of the Vice President is final.

 Tenets of the Community Standards Process guide the work of the office, which are built on the principles of (1) to regard each student as an individual, deserving individual attention, consideration and respect; (2) to consider the facts fully and carefully before resolving any case; (3) to speak candidly and honestly to each student; (4) to hold each student to a high standard of behavior, both to protect the campus community and to promote student moral development; (5) to recognize the reality of human fallibility, as well as the stresses associated with collegiate life and to demonstrate compassion and understanding; and, (6) to contribute to the educational mission of the University by designing policies, conducting programs and offering instruction that contribute to the intellectual and moral development of the entire student body.